PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().visitVariables().rst

 Notes
 -----

-* The visit (session) scope relates to the whole visit and holds captured custom dimension for the whole session.
+* The visit (session) scope refers to the entire session and holds the captured custom dimension for the entire session.

 Related methods
 ---------------